Fancy a date at the Tate? London galleries are staying open later to fuel surging Gen Z interest

 Before the pandemic, plenty of London museums had later opening hours, and the National Gallery, the V&A and the British Museum have all reinstated them in recent years.
 Access to most of the capital's major museums and galleries is free of charge.

-Neil Evans, a senior press officer at the National Portrait Gallery was present at the late night opening of their recent Van Gogh exhibition until 3am in the morning.
+Neil Evans, a senior press and PR manager at the National Gallery was present at the late night opening of their recent Van Gogh exhibition until 3am in the morning.
 ‘It was a brilliant atmosphere and very interesting demographic-wise,’ he said.
 ‘With this all-nighter we definitely saw, as the evening went on, a more diverse crowd, certainly in terms of age and ethnicity.’
 It’s an ‘opportunity to capture a market that perhaps isn’t being served by other sectors’.

 Late night London dates